subasish/Awesome-Interpretable-Papers/README.md

 # Awesome - Interpretable Machine Leanring Papers/Books

-A curated list of the interpretable machine learning papers.
+A list of the interpretable machine learning papers.
+The purpose of this list is to encourage transportation researchers interested in the world of interpretable machine learning.

-We believe that there exist *classic* deep learning papers which are worth reading regardless of their application domain.
-Rather than providing overwhelming amount of papers, We would like to provide a *curated list* of the awesome deep learning papers which are considered as *must-reads* in certain research domains.

 ## Background